Squash Bee: The Pollinator That Follows Farmers

 LOPEZ-URIBE: [LAUGHS] Yeah, so that's one of the things that I'm worried about, and that I think it's probably driving some of these low genetic diversity populations is the fact that agricultural systems of squashes and pumpkins actually include what we call crop rotation and soil tillage, and so I think a large number of these individuals just dies every year as a result of these agricultural practices.

 CURWOOD: So, if I understand this, honeybees can also pollinate squash, so what's the difference here?

 CURWOOD: Margarita Lopez-Uribe is a postdoc researcher at North Carolina State University.
-Thanks for taking the time today.
+Thanks so much for taking the time today.

 LOPEZ-URIBE: Thank you so much.
 It was a pleasure.

 Living on Earth wants to hear from you!

 Boston, MA, USA 02199